dhoerl/PhotoScrollerNetwork/README.txt

 - for each file, rearrange the image so that each 256x256 area maps exactly into one tile, in the same col/row order that the CATiledLayer draws

+- when the view requests a tile, provide it with an image that uses CGDataProviderCreateDirect, which knows how to mmap the image file and provide the data in a single memcpy, mapping the smallerst possbile number of pages.

 In the end, you have n files, each containing image tiles which can be memcpy'd efficiently with adjacent mmap areas (each tile consists of a contiguous block of memory pages).
 If the app crashes, the files go away so no cleanup.
 Once the images are created and go out of scope, they are unmapped.
 When the scrollview needs images, only those pages needed to populate the required tiles get mapped.

 This solution scales to huge images.
 The limiting factor is the amount of file space.
 That said, you may need to tweak the mmap strategy if you have threads mapping in several huge images.
+[That is, in this case you would not map the whole file, but only rows of tiles as required.]